 Bishop Bronescombe offers a wide variety of pastoral support for pupils who are encountering emotional difficulties.
-These include: support from members of staff such as the class teacher, teaching assistants and the SENCo, who are readily available for pupils who wish to discuss issues and concerns; Lunchtime Club for those who find lunchtimes a challenge; THRIVE Action Plans to support children in developing emotional wellbeing.
+These include: support from members of staff such as the class teacher, teaching assistants and the SENCo, who are readily available for pupils who wish to discuss issues and concerns; Lunchtime Club for those who find lunchtimes a challenge; A trauma informed approach is used to support children in developing emotional wellbeing.
+We currently have two TIS practitioners .